 When we do give our hedgehog fresh spinach that’s been cooked, cooled and cut down into smaller pieces, we make sure it’s served without any additional seasoning, oils or butter.

 Spinach not only contains vitamins and iron but also oxalates which can combine with calcium to reduce calcium uptake in the hedgehog’s body, leading to the vital calcium for bones being expelled out in their urine and poop.

-Can African Pygmy Hedgehogs eat Lettuce?
-Lettuce can be eaten by African Pygmy hedgehogs as long as it’s the Romaine variety.
+Can hedgehogs eat Lettuce?
+Lettuce can be eaten by hedgehogs as long as it’s the Romaine variety.
 It’s widely believed the Iceberg (crisphead) lettuce variety is a poor choice due to its higher water content, resulting in lower nutritional value.
 Romaine lettuce provides hedgehogs with essential nutrients and vitamins.